What is communism?

 2. Communism was developed by German philosophers Karl Marx and Friedrich Engels.
 Their books The Communist Manifesto and Das Kapital became its cornerstone texts.

-4. Marxists believe that capitalism will one day be overthrown by socialism, where the government passes to representatives of the workers and class inequality is stripped away.
+4. Marxists believe that capitalism will one day be overthrown by socialism, where government passes to representatives of the workers and class inequality is stripped away.

 5. Communism became a significant movement in the late 1800s, embraced by radicals seeking political reform and an end to poverty and inequality.
 While communism threatened the power of the wealthy elites, it remained a small fringe movement until the Russian Revolution of 1917.

-Copyright: The content on this page may not be republished without our express permission.
-For more information on usage, please refer to our Terms of Use.
+Content on this page is © Alpha History 2018.
+This content may not be republished or distributed without permission.
+For more information please refer to our Terms of Use.